tgp-team/torch-geometric-pool/docs/source/index.rst

 Citing
 ------

-If you use Torch Geometric Pool for your research, please consider citing the library and the paper:
+If you use :tgp:`tgp` for your research, please consider citing the library and the paper:

 **Paper:**